top of page

 -Rainer Maria Rilke

-Expanded or non‑ordinary states of consciousness can unfold in many ways—through psychedelics, meditation, breathwork, time in nature, or moments of silence.
-However they arise, these experiences can open deeper layers of awareness, offering insights that, when integrated, become seeds of lasting harmony and meaningful change.
+Expanded or non‑ordinary states of consciousness can happen in many ways—through psychedelics, meditation, breathwork, time in nature, or moments of silence.
+However they arise, these experiences can open deeper layers of awareness, offering insights that, when integrated, become seeds of lasting and meaningful life change.

 Meet Ellen Riordan, PhD